 Impedance

-You need to consider two impedance values when designing a high-PCB layout.
-These impedance values include single-ended impedance Zo and differential impedance Zdiff.
+When designing a high-PCB layout, you need to consider two impedance values: single-ended impedance Zo and differential impedance Zdiff.

 That’s not all.
 Using the wrong impedance will also cause signal quality loss, low working frequency, and generate unbearable EMI.